 Use these ingredients to make a tasty almond paste at home:

-- Put blanched almonds in a food processor and pulse until almonds are completely ground into a smooth meal.
+- Process blanched almonds in a food processor until the almonds become a smooth meal.

-- Add the sifted icing sugar, egg whites, almond extract and salt and pulse until mixture is very smooth and well combined.
-Turn paste out onto a countertop or board dusted with confectioners' sugar and knead gently into a ball.
+- Add sifted confectioner's sugar, egg whites, almond extract, and salt; pulse until the mixture is smooth and homogenous.
+Turn the paste out onto a countertop or board dusted with confectioners' sugar and knead gently into a ball.
 If you wish to color your almond paste, you can knead in a few drops of gel food dye at this point.

 - Wrap the finished almond paste in plastic, then place it in an airtight container in the fridge or freezer.
-This recipe can stay in the fridge for up to one month or in the freezer for three months.
+Your paste will keep in the fridge for one month or in the freezer for three months.

 - 2 cups prepared almond paste